 Some witnesses will be asked to give evidence at a public hearing.
 Not everyone who has given a witness statement to the Inquiry will be asked to do so.
-The statements of some witnesses who do not give oral evidence may be read aloud by counsel to the Inquiry at public hearings.
+The whole or parts of statements of some witnesses who do not give oral evidence may be read aloud by counsel to the Inquiry at public hearings in whole or in part.
+You can find out more about hearings in our guidelines in relation to hearings.